armeggaddon/WorkSpaceGenie/README.md

 Example prompts
 ----------------
-Here are a few sample prompts to try with Genie Assistant:
+Here are a few sample prompts to try with Workspace Genie:

 - "Create a short README for this file explaining purpose, usage, and example code snippets."
 - "Summarize the responsibilities of the functions in this file and list potential edge-cases."